apache/datafusion-sqlparser-rs/README.md

 analyze and manipulate SQL.

-This means that other than whitespace and the capitalization of keywords, the following should hold true for all any SQL:
+This means that other than whitespace and the capitalization of keywords, the following should hold true for all SQL:

 ```rust
 // Parse SQL